Frequently asked questions

 Since I've been referred to as an "energizer bunny" at times, I've learned to match clients' pace and energy levels.
 I encourage you to take breaks as needed during our sessions; I want our time together to be both productive AND manageable.

 How much will it cost?

 Projects are charged by the hour with four-hour minimum work sessions.
-Please contact me for my current rates.
+Please contact me for current rates.
 I accept the following payment forms: cash, check, debit or credit card (+3% processing fee) payable at the end of each session.

 How does this work?

 Contact me by email, phone or text to set up a complimentary consultation where we'll talk challenges, goals, expectations, budget and timelines.
 Please resist the desire to tidy up; it's best to view your clutter choke-points just as they are.
 I also insist that we leave judgement and shame at the door.
 There's simply no room for this as we create forward momentum and positive change.
-As we declutter our homes, our minds become decluttered as well... so watch out world for the ripple effect of new possibilities!
+As we declutter our homes, our minds become decluttered as well... so watch out for the ripple effect of new possibilities!

 What should I expect?

 For work sessions, dress comfortably and play your favorite music if that energizes you.
 Please have a working vacuum, some rags and cleaner available since it's nice to quickly clean shelves and floors as they're cleared.
 Resist the urge to buy any additional organizing bins for sorting; we usually end up with a large surplus as we purge.
-If we need specific containers for permanent storage, we can online shop together after our editing.
+If we need specific containers for permanent storage, we can shop together online after our editing.